 Fort Scott is a somewhat small city located in the state of Kansas.
 With a population of 7,565 people and three associated neighborhoods, Fort Scott is the 48th largest community in Kansas.
-Fort Scott has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Fort Scott was built prior to World War II, making it one of the older and more historic cities in the country.

-Being a small city, Fort Scott does not have a public transit system used by locals to get to and from work.
+Fort Scott is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Fort Scott citizens is a little higher than the average for US cities and towns: 21.69% of adults in Fort Scott have at least a bachelor's degree.